Using the Irregular Verbsand

 Use the simple present forms when you mean action which happens consistently or action which is happening right now.

-Jack always lays the cordless telephone where no one can find it; only the rings of an incoming call will betray its presence.
+Jack always lays the cordless telephone where no one can find it; we need the rings of an incoming call to betray its location.

 Although the crowd shouts for him to rise, Charles lies in the middle of the boxing ring, felled by a powerful uppercut delivered by Antonio, his opponent.